mlswg/mls-architecture/draft-ietf-mls-architecture.md

   The verification function is the application function that enables users to verify keys.

-* In a system based on {{CONIKS}} end user Key Transparency (KT), the issuance function would correspond to the insertion of a key in a KT log under a user's identity.
+* In a system based on {{CONIKS}} end user Key Transparency (KT) {{KT}}, the issuance function would correspond to the insertion of a key in a KT log under a user's identity.
 The verification function would correspond to verifying a key's inclusion in the log for a claimed identity, together with the KT log's mechanisms for a user to monitor and control which keys are associated with their identity.